Bibliography

 • State services.

-The BEGES-R methodology aims to provide the necessary elements for the development of the GHG profile, to be carried out every 4 years for private legal entities, and every 3 years for the State, local authorities and other public legal entities.
+The BEGES-R methodology aims to provide the necessary elements for the development of the GHG profile, to be carried out every 4 years for private law legal entities, and every 3 years for the State, local authorities and other public law legal entities.

 The method described is directly inspired by ISO 14064-1:2018 and was updated in 2022.